samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ***Grappled Condition.*** Successfully grappling a creature gives it the Grappled condition.

 ***One Grapple per Hand.*** A creature must have a hand free to grapple another creature.
 Some stat blocks and game effects allow a creature to grapple using a tentacle, a maw, or another body part.
-Whatever part a grappler uses, it can grapple only one creature at a time with that part, and the grappler can’t use that part to target another creature unless it ends the grapple.
+Whatever part a grappler uses, it can grapple only one creature at a time with that part, and the grappler can't use that part to target another creature unless it ends the grapple.

-***Escaping a Grapple.*** A Grappled creature can use its action to make a Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) or Dexterity ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills)) check against the grapple’s escape DC, ending the condition on itself on a success.
-The condition also ends if the grappler has the [Incapacitated](#IncapacitatedCondition) condition or if the distance between the Grappled target and the grappler exceeds the grapple’s range.
+***Escaping a Grapple.*** A Grappled creature can use its action to make a Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) or Dexterity ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills)) check against the grapple's escape DC, ending the condition on itself on a success.
+The condition also ends if the grappler has the [Incapacitated](#IncapacitatedCondition) condition or if the distance between the Grappled target and the grappler exceeds the grapple's range.

 ---